Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Semaglutide pioneered effective GLP-1 therapy for weight loss.
 The single-hormone approach provides predictable effects with well-established dosing protocols.
 Weekly injections start at 0.25mg and titrate to a maximum 2.4mg dose over 16-20 weeks.
 The gradual escalation minimizes side effects while building therapeutic efficacy.

 Tirzepatide advances the field with dual-hormone targeting.
-GLP-1 and GIP receptor activation creates synergistic effects on appetite, glucose regulation, and metabolism.
+GLP-1 and GIP receptor activation creates combined effects on appetite, glucose regulation, and metabolism.
 Dosing begins at 2.5mg weekly, escalating to a maximum 15mg over 20 weeks.
 The dual mechanism provides superior weight loss with comparable tolerability.

 CagriSema represents the next evolution, combining GLP-1 with amylin pathway activation.
 This approach targets multiple satiety and metabolic pathways simultaneously.
 Trial dosing combines semaglutide 2.4mg with cagrilintide 2.4mg weekly, though final commercial formulations may differ.